 Japan is dotted with scenic views of beautiful mountains.
 There are many volcanoes too, some are active and some dormant.
 Somehow the water seeps down through these porus volcanic rock and makes its way out from a weak spot in the earth.
 This water is mineral rich and is clear and sparkling.
 It is in these waters that there are many aquatic plants.

-The water is around 13°C in summer and am sure the temperature would drop in the winter months.
+The water is around 13°C in summer and am sure the temperature will drop in the winter months.

 In the Kakatige river I learned that the water that we see is almost 28 years old or that is the time the water takes to go from being ice on Mount Fuji to going into and coming out from under the earth!

 The water seemed soft but not too sweet to taste.
-The fishes were not too many, I believe only a few fishes could survive in such cold water.
+There were not too many fish, I believe only a few fishes could survive in such cold water.